Monorepos in JavaScript & TypeScript: A Practical Guide

 "include": ["src"]

-}Same pattern works for ESLint, Prettier, and any other config.
-One source of truth, minimal per-package overrides.
+}The same pattern works for ESLint, Prettier, and any other config.

 Internal Packages Without Publishing